caBattista/ARC-AGI-Attempts/README.md

 # ARC-AGI-Attempts

-The purpose of these attemts are to try to solve the ARC-AGI-Prize visually and learn about the tooling needed and get a better intuitive understanding of what active inference is all about.
+The purpose of these attemts is to try to solve the ARC-AGI-Prize visually and learn about the tooling needed and get a better intuitive understanding of what active inference is all about.

 # Ideas